dfelinto/blender-manual/modifiers/modify/vertex_weight.rst

 Now, select or create a masking texture - here I chose a default :guilabel:`Magic` one.
-The values of this texture will control how much of the "second weight" (**1.0**) replaces the "first weight" (**0.0**)… In other words, they are taken as weight values!
+The values of this texture will control how much of the "second weight" (**1.0**) replaces the "first weight" (**0.0**)...
+In other words, they are taken as weight values!

 You can then select which texture coordinates and channel to use.
-Leave the mapping to the default :guilabel:`Local` option, and play with the various channels…
+Leave the mapping to the default :guilabel:`Local` option, and play with the various channels...

 +--------------------------------------------------------------+--------------------------------------------------------+---------------------------------------------------------------+